 - Provide financial support for provincial and territorial health services;

 - Support the provision of health services to specific groups;

 Provision of health services to specific groups

-The federal government offers some direct health services to specific groups of the population, including people from First Nations who live on reserves, members serving Canadian Forces, eligible veterans, federal prison inmates, some groups of refugees or claimants, and the Inuit.
+The federal government offers some direct health services to specific groups of the population, including people from First Nations who live on reserves, members of serving Canadian Forces, eligible veterans, federal prison inmates, some groups of refugees or claimants, and the Inuit.

 The Inuit are a group culturally similar to the indigenous peoples that inhabit the arctic regions of Greenland, Canada, and Alaska (United States).
 In Canada, sections 25 and 35 of the 1982 Constitution Act classify the Inuit as a distinct group of Canadian aborigines who are not included in either the First Nations or the Métis.

-Family doctor, Walk-in clinic and Hospital
+Family doctor, Walk-in clinic, and Hospital

 All people using Canada's health care system must be accompanied by a Family doctor (the family doctor).
 If a consultation with a specialist doctor is necessary, the patient must first go to the family doctor, who will refer him to the professional of the desired specialty.

 In Canada, there are also Walk-in clinics, which are fast-care clinics, similar to health centers in Brazil.
 If the patient does not have a family doctor, he/she can go to the nearest Walk-in clinic, where visits are made on a first-come, first-served basis, and the focus is on non-emergency care, such as colds, nausea, minor injuries, etc.